cyberguru02/Cyberguru02/README.md

 ## Introduction

-My background in computer science and technology has fueled my passion for cybersecurity and data science & analytics! <br>
+My background in computer science and information technology has fueled my passion for cybersecurity and data science & analytics! <br>
 Feel free to take a look at my cybersecurity and data projects and walkthroughs!

 ## Skills